raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 [^candid]: Actually, let me be candid: I just like programming, and I find it's fun, even if I don't magically transform myself into a 10x programming ninja through putting in 10,000 hours of practice.
 But practice certainly doesn't hurt.

-There are various common problems offered in such a vein, including FizzBuzz itself, computing certain prime numbers, and computing Fibonacci number.
+There are various common problems offered in such a vein, including fizz-buzz itself, computing certain prime numbers, and computing Fibonacci number.
 [A few years back][2008], I had a go at writing my own Fibonacci function.
 When I started researching approaches, I discovered an intriguing bit of matrix math, so I learned something while practicing my skills.[^closed]

 [2008]: http://raganwald.com/2008/12/12/fibonacci.html